tedorellana/learning/SAA-C03.md

 - Expensive than S3 and EFS
 An Amazon EBS volume is a durable, block-level storage device that you can attach to your instances.
 After you attach a volume to an instance, you can use it as you would use a physical hard drive.
 EBS volumes are flexible.
 For current-generation volumes attached to current-generation instance types, you can dynamically increase size, modify the provisioned IOPS capacity, and change volume type on live production volumes.

+### The Instance Scheduler on AWS solution ###
+Automates the starting and stopping of Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.
+This solution helps reduce operational costs by stopping resources that are not in use and starting them when they are needed.

 ---